Marker Logo

 In gratitude to the Honorable Brendan Reilly, Alderman of the 42nd Ward, City of Chicago

 Location.
 41° 53.407′ N, 87° 37.473′ W. Marker is in Chicago, Illinois, in Cook County.
 It is in Magnificent Mile.
-Marker is on North Michigan Avenue south of East Illinois Street, on the right when traveling south.
+It is on North Michigan Avenue south of East Illinois Street, on the right when traveling south.
 The marker is etched on the eastern edge of the Plaza of the Americas garden, a few steps away from the "Wings of Mexico" art installation.
 The plaza is immediately north of the Wrigley Building and above Hubbard Street, which runs beneath the plaza.
 Touch for map.
 Marker is at or near this postal address: 430 North Michigan Avenue, Chicago IL 60611, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Wings of Mexico (a few steps from this marker); Jorge Marín (a few steps from this marker); World Famous Billy Goat Tavern & Grill
+At least 8 other markers are within walking distance of this marker: Wings of Mexico (a few steps from this marker); Jorge Marín (a few steps from this marker); World Famous Billy Goat Tavern & Grill

 Paid Advertisement